Powersell - create scheduled task in Windows Task Scheduler - part 1

 Windows Task Scheduler is a utility that helps to execute any process periodically.
 For example, you want to sync your working files on a daily basis, scan a virus, process some data, etc.

-A task has the following components:
+In a nutshell, a task has the following components:

 - Action or multiple actions - which is the process that you want to run periodically.
 We use